divio/divio-cloud-docs/how-to/django-create-deploy.rst

 Extend the ``Dockerfile``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that a Django project has been created, append to a command to the ``Dockerfile`` that will collect static files:
+Now that a Django project has been created, append to a command to the ``Dockerfile`` that will collect static files.
+Depending which application gateway server :ref:`you installed above <django-create-deploy-requirements>`, include the
+appropriate command to launch the application when a container starts:

 ..  code-block:: Dockerfile
+    :emphasize-lines: 3-6

     RUN python manage.py collectstatic --noinput

-and choose *one* of the following, depending which application gateway server :ref:`you installed above
+    # Select one of the following application gateway server commands
-<django-create-deploy-requirements>`, to launch the application when a container starts:

-..  code-block:: Dockerfile

     CMD uwsgi --http=0.0.0.0:80 --module=myapp.wsgi
     CMD gunicorn --bind=0.0.0.0:80 myapp.wsgi
     CMD uvicorn --host=0.0.0.0 --port=80 myapp.asgi:application